 I do not share personal information with any third-party organisation, unless obliged to do so by contract, by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation, or unless I have your consent.

-Most of my personal data processing is within the UK or transferred to countries/territories which are covered by the ‘adequacy regulations’ in UK data protection law, as follows:
+Most of my personal data processing is within the UK.
+If not, personal data is transferred to countries/territories which are covered by the ‘adequacy regulations’ in UK data protection law, as follows:

 The above are ‘data processors’ and comply with data protection law.
 Their ‘privacy policies’ or equivalent provide further detailed information.